ismailbayram/bigpicture/README.md

     ]
 }
 ```
+**lang**: BigPicture sometimes fails on detecting language of the project.
+You can define the language of the project.
 **port**: Port number of the server.
 Default value is 44525.

 **ignore**: Directories to ignore.
 Default value is empty.
 For instance in this project `web` directory includes